lestrrat-go/jwx/README.md

     return
   }

-  // Key setss can be serialized back to JSON
+  // Key sets can be serialized back to JSON
   {
     jsonbuf, err := json.Marshal(set)
     if err != nil {